 Channel Unit Type

-We showed that juvenile Chinook salmon selected slower velocity channel unit types (pools and off-channel areas) at a higher frequency than was available throughout the lower Lemhi River.
+We found that juvenile Chinook salmon selected slower velocity channel unit types (pools and off-channel areas) at a higher frequency than was available throughout the lower Lemhi River.
 This supports the idea that these fish are seeking refuge from high velocities (i.e., riffles) which could be an important survival and fitness strategy during the winter months when fish are trying to maintain condition factor.

 Statistical analysis shows juvenile Chinook selecting for pools and off-channel areas at a higher frequency than what is available.